The Degree of Super Excellent Master

 Photo Credit: New World Encyclopedia

-He foretells destruction of the Temple and the loss of the Shekinah10 from Israel.
+He foretells the destruction of the Temple and the loss of the Shekinah10 from Israel.
 He prophesies that Zedekiah will see his sons slain before his eyes, will be bound in chains, and carried to Babylon.
 He portends that this will happen unless the King repents.
 Zedekiah, told by his advisors that the Prophet is mad, complains that Jeremiah never predicts good news, only doom and gloom.
-Jeremiah asks the King to repent, that the darkness he sees coming be averted, that the prophecy of Ezekiel be turned back.
+Jeremiah asks the King to repent, that the darkness he sees coming to be averted, that the prophecy of Ezekiel is turned back.
 That scroll11 is read, showing that Ezekiel said that Zedekiah would not see Babylon.
 This gives the King’s courtiers the opportunity to ask how both Prophets can be correct.
 The King refuses to repent, and as he leaves, Jeremiah turns and explains how Zedekiah can be bound in chains, carried to Babylon, and not see that city.
-The King and his courtiers flee through a gate near the gardens, and are overtaken by the Chaldean army.
+The King and his courtiers flee through a gate near the gardens and are overtaken by the Chaldean army.